 That’s the quest of any naturalist.
-We may want to know how many butterflies there are, but what is it to you how many butterflies there are?
-Well it is useful knowledge nowadays with the changing climate to know which butterfly species survive and don’t survive.
+We may want to know how many butterflies there are, but why do you care how many butterflies there are?
+Well, it is useful knowledge nowadays with the changing climate to know which butterfly species survive and don’t survive.

-I think what we’re now seeing is a move towards a phase where we will judge the animals on their own terms.
-Where we will test them not so much to see how they compare to humans but to understand the cognition from the perspective of the animal, the umwelt of the animal, the adaptations that it needs and how it survives.
+I think what we’re now seeing is a move towards a phase where we will judge the animals on their terms, where we will test them not so much to see how they compare to humans but to understand the cognition from the perspective of the animal, the umwelt of the animal, the adaptations that it needs and how it survives.
 And how its cognition serves a purpose in that survival.

-One of them even wrote to us saying that it’s impossible for monkeys to have a sense of fairness because fairness was invented during the French revolution.
-The traditional idea is that something like fairness is a reasoned logical position that we have arrived at as a species.
+One of them even wrote to us saying that monkeys can’t have a sense of fairness because fairness was invented during the French revolution.
+The traditional idea is that something like fairness is a reasoned, logical position that we have arrived at as a species.
 But this is completely ignoring the fact that it’s based on very basic emotions that you see in young children.
-Give two young children an unequal amount of cookies and you’re going to get a reaction out of them.
-They’re not reasoning like the French revolutionaries, it’s a very basic reaction.
-So we tend to overestimate how cognitive the things are that we do and underestimate our emotions.
-I think what happens when you study animal cognition and start comparing it with human cognition is that you start to see that what humans do is not nearly as complex as people think.
+Give two young children an unequal amount of cookies, and you’re going to get a reaction out of them.
+They’re not reasoning like the French revolutionaries; it’s a very basic reaction.
+So we tend to overestimate how cognitive things are that we do and underestimate our emotions.
+I think what happens when you study animal cognition and start comparing it with human cognition is that you begin to see that what humans do is not nearly as complicated as people think.

 I think that’s maybe true for half of all people.
-Half of people keep their distance from animals and yes they may eat them or even keep them as pets but other than that they’re not particularly interested.
-They may walk through a park and not see the birds even.
+Half of the people keep their distance from animals, and yes they may eat them or even keep them as pets but other than that they’re not particularly interested.
+They may walk through a park and not see the birds also.
 Something that for biologists is unimaginable.
 But there’s another half of humanity who are very keen on animals and very interested not only in nature but also animal behaviour and who walk through a zoo very differently, not for entertainment but with curiosity.
-So yes there are people who are more technology focused, who like cars and computers, but just as many people who like nature and animals.
+So yes more technology-focused people but just as many people who love nature and animals.

-To be honest Frans, I don’t think we’re that different from animals anyway, I would say that we’re a lot more emotional than we like to think we are.
-The neuroscientist Nayef Al-Rodhan hypothosises that we operate on five P’s: Power, Pride, permanence, pleasure and profit.
-These are very primitive aspects.
+To be honest Frans, I don’t think we’re that different from animals anyway; I would say that we’re a lot more emotional than we like to think we are.
+The neuroscientist Nayef Al-Rodhan hypothesises that we operate on five P’s: Power, Pride, permanence, pleasure and profit.
+These are very fundamental aspects.
 Would you agree with this?

-Yeah I think so.
-When we come up with explanations for human behaviour we always go for the reason and the logic because we love that and we appreciate that in ourselves, but very often the logic actually comes afterwards.
-A decision is usually made on some kind of emotional basis and then afterwards you justify it with logic.
+A decision is usually made on some emotional basis, and then afterwards, you justify it with logic.
 But it’s not your justification that made you make that decision.
-Before Charles Darwin got married to his wife he made a long list of the pros and cons, the positive things of his wife and the negative.
-Of course in the end he decided to marry this woman and I’m sure he forgot about all the reasons he had listed not to.
+Before Charles Darwin got married to his wife, he made a long list of the pros and cons, the positive things of his wife and the negative.
+Of course, in the end, he decided to marry this woman, and I’m sure he forgot about all the reasons he had listed not to.
 They didn’t matter because when it comes down to it your decision to marry someone is not a rational decision, it’s an emotional decision.